B of A Securities Maintains EBay (EBAY) Neutral Recommendation

 What is the Fund Sentiment?

-There are 1822 funds or institutions reporting positions in EBay.
-This is a decrease of 8 owner(s) or 0.44% in the last quarter.
-Average portfolio weight of all funds dedicated to EBAY is 0.30%, an increase of 0.23%.
-Total shares owned by institutions decreased in the last three months by 1.61% to 515,629K shares.
-The put/call ratio of EBAY is 1.07, indicating a bearish outlook.
+There are 1824 funds or institutions reporting positions in EBay.
+This is a decrease of 11 owner(s) or 0.60% in the last quarter.
+Average portfolio weight of all funds dedicated to EBAY is 0.30%, a decrease of 0.46%.
+Total shares owned by institutions decreased in the last three months by 1.57% to 515,842K shares.
+The put/call ratio of EBAY is 1.05, indicating a bearish outlook.

 What are Other Shareholders Doing?